-Individuals employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement or the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants shall be considered "individuals subject to the Basic Agreement" and "employees employed by Producer under this Agreement" for purposes of subparagraph (c) and subparagraphs (f)(2)(v)(C)(1) and (2) of this Article XXVIII only and for no other purpose.
-Accordingly, when Producer is entitled to prorate hereunder, the salaries of all individuals employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement or the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants shall be included in both the numerator and the denominator of the fraction referred to in subparagraphs (c)(1)(ii) and (f)(2)(v)(C)(1) of this Article XXVIII.
+Agreement (but not the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants) shall be considered "individuals subject to the Basic Agreement" and "employees employed by Producer under this Agreement" for purposes of subparagraph (c) and subparagraphs (f)(2)(v)(C)(1) and (2) of this Article XXVIII only and for no other purpose.
+Accordingly, when Producer is entitled to prorate hereunder, the salaries of all individuals employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement (but not the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants) shall be included in both the numerator and the denominator of the fraction referred to in subparagraphs (c)(1)(ii) and (f)(2)(v)(C)(1) of this Article XXVIII.
+For clarification, the salaries of all individuals employed under the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants shall not be included in the numerator or denominator when the Producer is entitled to prorate hereunder.